LispCookbook/cl-cookbook/web.md

     (format nil "x: ~a y: ~a z: ~a" x y z))
 ~~~

+the route signature is made up of two parts:

+    ("/foo/:x" :method :get) (y &get z)

 Here, `:x` captures the path parameter and binds it to the `x`
-variable into the route body. `y` and `&get z` define url parameters,
+variable into the route body. `y` and `&get z` define URL parameters,
 and we can have `&post` parameters to extract from the HTTP request
 body.